ravi-kumar7/documentation/docs/middleware/sourcing-rest-api.md

----
-base_url: https://middleware.finbox.in #base URL for the API
-version: v1 # version of API
----

 # Sourcing Entity - Rest API
 These APIs are called from the **server side**.
 The workflow is as follows:
 - First a user is created by calling [Create User](/middleware/sourcing-rest-api.html#create-user) API